Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 ## Planned Enhancements

-Implement custom command to update options.
-Support thermostat set temp/room sensor input (this will require berry Hue/Alexa & virtual relay integration).
+Support thermostat set temp/room sensor input (this will require berry Hue/Alexa & virtual relay integration) which is on the roadmap.